Read Nagarjuna with voice, context, and method in the same frame.

 The strongest objection seems clear: whether emptiness can avoid being misunderstood as nothingness while still doing its radical anti-essentialist work

-That objection should be allowed to speak.
-A philosophy that survives only by silencing its best critic has not survived much.
+Good.
+The objection should be allowed to speak in full, because any philosophy built around emptiness as the dependent-arising of all things, not nihilism but a cure for reified metaphysical grasping that survives only by muffling its best critic has not survived much.

 Prompt 5: Identify several of Nagarjuna's most enduring ideas and estimate their standing today.